-An injector, which in our case accelerates to 10 MeV [1], is needed to send beam into such an ERL, and our efforts on the design of a superconducting injector cryomodule are well under way [2].
-DC photo-emission sources with negative electron affinity cathodes have been simulated to give less than $0.4\pi$ mm mrad for a 100 mA beam current in a continuous beam at 1.3 GHz.
+An injector, which in our case accelerates to 10MeV [1], is needed to send beam into such an ERL, and our efforts on the design of a superconducting injector cryomodule are well under way [2].
+DC photo-emission sources with negative electron affinity cathodes have been simulated to give less than 0.4π mm mrad for a 100mA beam current in a continuous beam at 1.3 GHz.
 [3].
-However, the large beam powers and small transverse and longitudinal emittances required for an X-ray ERL have not been achieved any-
+However, the large beam powers and small transverse and longitudinal emittances required for an X-ray ERL have not been achieved anywhere, and we therefore plan to build a prototype facility

-Table 1: Parameters for an ERL at Cornell University for three different running modes: for high flux, for high coherence, and for short pulses.
-We show initial target emittance figures, simulations suggest that lower values may be possible.
+Table 1: Parameters for an ERL at Cornell University three different running modes: for high flux, for high herence, and for short pulses.
+We show initial target emittance figures, simulations suggest that lower values may possible.